ZPrins/CA/README.md

-# Cement Australia – Rail/Ship Logistics Simulation (SimPy)
+# Cement Australia – Supply Chain Simulation (SimPy)

-This project models clinker production, milling, rail transport, port operations, and coastal shipping using SimPy.
-It includes:

-- A headless analytic simulation that prints KPIs and optionally plots inventory profiles (`Main SimPy V2.py`).
-- A Tkinter-based visualizer that animates trains and ships over a simple network map (`Main Visualizer.py`).

-The code is intentionally compact so planners and engineers can tweak parameters in one place (`Config` classes inside each script).
+Config-driven, modular simulation of production, storage, rail moves, and shipping.
+The model reads a normalized Excel workbook (or CSVs), builds a SimPy model, and writes HTML/CSV reports.
+An optional Flask web UI lets you run the sim from your browser.

 ---

-## 1) Quick Start
+## Quick start

 ### Prerequisites
-- Python 3.10 or newer (3.11/3.12 also fine).
-- Packages listed in `requirements.txt`.
-- Tkinter for the visualizer:
-  - Windows/macOS: usually bundled with the official Python installer.
+- Python 3.10+
-  - Ubuntu/Debian: `sudo apt-get install python3-tk`
+- `pip install -r requirements.txt`

-### Setup (recommended: virtual environment)

 Windows (PowerShell):
 ```powershell